getsentry/sentry-javascript/docs/config.rst

   Controls how many requests can be maximally queued before bailing out and emitting an error.
 Defaults to `100`.

+.. describe:: stacktrace

+  Attack stack trace to `captureMessage` calls by generatic "synthetic" error object and extracting all frames.

 Environment Variables
 ---------------------